NordicHPC/nordichpc.github.io/index.md

 # NordicHPC

-NordicHPC is a collaboration of Nordic HPC sysadmins, with a broad definition of HPC.
+NordicHPC is a collaboration of Nordic HPC sysadmins, support staff, and application experts, with a broad definition of HPC.
 This explicitly includes those providing newer types of systems which allow different types of access (more usable, for example) to large-scale computing resources.
 We don't provide